AbdallahHasan04/Employee-Management-System/README.md

 **Authentication & Security**
 - JWT-based authentication with configurable token expiration
 - PBKDF2 password hashing (built-in `System.Security.Cryptography`, no external packages)
-- Login rate limiting: lockout after repeated failed attempts, with a persistent countdown that survives a page refresh
+- Login rate limiting: lockout after repeated failed attempts, with a persistent countdown
 - Self-service change password (current password verification required, new password confirmed and validated)
 - Sessions stay active while in use; only a page refresh or navigation after expiry redirects to login